Muennighoff/sgpt/README.md

 **************************** Updates ****************************

-* 2022-09: SGPT is now easy to use with [Sentence Transformers](https://github.com/UKPLab/sentence-transformers), see [new scripts](#use-sgpt-with-sentence-transformers)
+* 2022-09: SGPT Bi-Encoders are now easy to use with [Sentence Transformers](https://github.com/UKPLab/sentence-transformers), see [new scripts](#use-sgpt-with-sentence-transformers)
 * 2022-08: Multilingual BLOOM SGPT models were released: [Asymmetric, 7.1B parameters](https://huggingface.co/bigscience/sgpt-bloom-7b1-msmarco) & [Symmetric, 1.7B parameters](https://huggingface.co/bigscience-data/sgpt-bloom-1b7-nli).
 Feel free to open an issue if you need a different model.
 * 2022-06: OpenAI released the mechanism of their Search Endpoint that we compared to SGPT Cross-Encoders in the [paper](https://arxiv.org/abs/2202.08904).
 Our methods are very similar.
 Feel free to test their prompt as seen in `crossencoder/beir/openai_search_endpoint_functionality.py`!
 * 2022-03: 5.8B Bi-Encoder models are now 4% & 1% better on USEB & BEIR, respectively.
 [Paper](https://arxiv.org/abs/2202.08904) & [models](https://huggingface.co/models?search=sgpt-5.8b) on HF have been updated.
 This has been done by using larger batch sizes with GradCache, see the paper for more info.
 If you have previously downloaded them, we recommend replacing it with the new version.